metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 > willingness

-of your visitors to become customers, to buy your products.
+of your visitors to become customers.

 ## Understanding Willingness